sandialabs/pyttb/docs/source/index.rst

-   pyttb supports multiple tensor types, including dense and sparse, as well as specially structured tensors, such as the Krusal format (stored as factor matrices).
+   pyttb supports multiple tensor types, including dense and sparse, as well as specially structured tensors, such as the Kruskal format (stored as factor matrices).

 - `Algorithms`_